Brian R. Price: Controversies

 No mention is made of Morris's work on the Lull text, however, and the paperback edition does not mention Morris at all.
 Further, the two were included together in this enthusiast's volume because they are discussed together in the first chapter of Maurice Keen's foundational work, Chivalry (Yale University Press, 1984), a work that provided the underpinning for many of Price's early works.

-In early 2011 public allegations were made by seven authors: Dr. Jeffrey Forgeng, Guy Windsor, Dr. Steven Muhlberger, Christian Tobler, Luca Porzio, Gregory Mele and Tom Leoni (Tobler and Mele went on to create a new press, Freelance Academy Press) that: royalty payments had been withheld since 2006, editorial fees had not been paid, verbal agreements had not been honoured, Tobler had not been paid his portion of foreign language rights-sales on one of his title, and that a Chivalry Bookshelf affiliated editor and co-author had been over-paid in the production of the Filippo Vadi treatise discussed above.
-The dispute was settled out of court, with Chivalry Bookshelf releasing all remaining product and copyright to the individual authors.

-At the same time, Chris Gilman, a California artisan, accused Price of shutting down Thornbird Arms while holding over $21,000 of deposits for product which he never delivered.
-Dr. Douglas W. Strong, an American armour scholar, also stated that Price had accepted deposits of at least $1,500 and then failed to deliver the product or refund the money despite being repeatedly reminded of the debt over the following 20 years.
-This dispute was never brought to court, and in March 2011 Strong said that he had received goods in compensation for the debt.

-In March 2011, Will McLean, an illustrator, author and independent medieval scholar, accused Price of plagiarizing and infringing his copyright on certain of McLean's illustrations for Dr. Elizabeth Bennett's translation of King Rene's Tournament Book by reprinting them without credit or permission in Price's Chronique No. 10 (1994).
-McLean also accused Price of reprinting illustrations from a book by late British scholar Claude Blair, "one of the foremost authorities on historic European metalwork, especially arms and armour," without permission in the same volume of Chronique.

 On August 7, 2009, the Secretary of State of Texas forfeited the charter of the Schola Saint George (SSG) due to SSG's failure to pay its state franchise taxes and to revive its forfeited privileges within 120 days of said forfeiture while Price was serving as its registered agent.
 A copy of the Certificate of Forfeiture was publicly posted on February 22, 2011 during the online exchange between Price and the authors.
 On February 25, 2011, the new president of Schola Saint George announced that Price had tendered his resignation as president for "personal reasons."
-He remains affiliated with the school.